-Accountants are already finding it hard to bill for traditional services like data entry or an audit, these services can easily be done by software to save clients time and money.
+Accountants are already finding it hard to bill for traditional services like data entry or an audit; these services can easily be done by software to save clients time and money.
 The extra bandwidth created can and should be used to find ways to add more value elsewhere.
 By offering more holistic financial consulting, accountants can continue to improve their bookkeeping accuracy and accessibility while also diversifying what they offer to clients.

 "We're quickly approaching an era of 'no-code accounting' – truly zero data entry," Blake Oliver, editor of Cloud Accounting Weekly, writes.
 "We're already seeing cloud accounting platforms move beyond transaction automation and into analysis.
 Machine learning [can] give accounting professionals unprecedented insights into their client base."

-Oliver explains that in the case of a traditional bookkeeper, the employee's general job function is transitioning into "information systems manager."
+Oliver explains that in the case of a traditional bookkeeper, the employee's general job function is transitioning into an "information systems manager."
 This is someone with knowledge of decentralized, digital accounting, and the expertise to build systems around a constantly evolving ecosystem of new applications.
-In other words, an information systems manager exists to help their clients feel understood and in control of both their data and cash flow.
+In other words, an information systems manager exists to help their clients feel in control of both their data and cash flow.

 Currently, there remain many elements of the financial services sector that AI can't replace, at least partially because humans continue to prefer working with other humans, rather than robots.
-A 2017 study from consulting firm Accenture found that even with the advent of robo advisers, 68 percent of their clients preferred having access to both a human adviser and a robo adviser, despite their relatively equal performance predicting the market.